Psychological Evaluations Designed to Bring Clarity

 School experiences and academic records

 This whole-child/adolescent perspective helps us understand how your child/adolescent’s past and present experiences shape who they are today.
-It ensures the evaluation is personalized, meaningful, and rooted in real-life.
+It ensures the evaluation is personalized, meaningful, and rooted in real-life allowing Dr. Hampton to:

-Understand your child/adolescent's experiences and how potential symptoms have changed overtime
+Understand how potential symptoms have manifest and changed over time

 Explore current concerns in-depth